 If the U.S. EPA does not object in writing within 45 days of the notice provided pursuant to subsection D.1.e., above, or the APCO submits a revised permit pursuant to subsection E.2., above, the APCO shall, expeditiously, deny the application or issue the final permit to operate.
 In any case, the APCO shall take final action on an application within the applicable timeframe specified in subsection C., above.
 Failure of the APCO to act on a permit application or permit renewal application in accordance to the timeframes provided in subsection C., above, shall be considered final action for purposes of obtaining judicial review to require that action on the application be taken expeditiously.
 [Reference: 40 CFR Part 70.4(b)(xi), 70.7(a)(1)(v) and (a)(2), and 70.8(c)]

-Written notification of the final decision shall be sent to an owner or operator of the source, the U.S. EPA, the ARB and any person or affected state that submitted comments during the public comment period.
+Written notification of the final decision shall be sent to an owner or operator of the source, the U.S. EPA, the ARB and any person and affected state that submitted comments during the public comment period.
+Written notification of any refusal by the District to accept recommendations for the proposed permit that an affected state submitted during the public comment period shall be sent to U.S. EPA and affected states.
 The APCO shall submit a copy of a permit to operate as issued to the U.S. EPA and provide a copy to any person or agency requesting a copy.
 If the application is denied, the APCO shall provide reasons for the denial in writing to an owner or operator along with the District analysis and cite the specific statute, rule, or regulation upon which the denial is based.
 [Reference: 40 CFR Part 70.8(a)(1)]